 After this Down/Up event this interface will be Static:

-Make sure that the Windows firewall is set to allow Winbox connections or disable the windows firewall.
+Make sure that the Windows firewall is set to allow Winbox connections through Private and/or Public network interfaces in the Windows firewall, it can be changed in Control Panel\System and Security\Windows Defender Firewall\Allowed applications or disable the Windows firewall.

 Windows (7/8) does not allow mac connection if file and print sharing is disabled.

 I can't find my device in WinBox IPv4 Neighbors list or MAC connection fails with "ERROR could not connect to XX-XX-XX-XX-XX-XX"